 Seems simple so far.
 But as with most tax laws, what seems simple on first blush normally isn't simple at all.

 The law says that interest paid on a loan secured by your account balance is nondeductible if any of the account balance used to secure the loan is attributable to elective deferrals that you made.
 Well, heck, that's why you signed up for a 401(k) or 403(b) plan -- to elect to defer part of your wages into the plan.
 So it's easy to see that this exception virtually prohibits an interest deduction for interest that you pay on loans against your 401(k) or 403(b) plan.
 It's possible that the vested balance in your account is totally from non-elective employer contributions, but extremely unlikely.
 So generally, interest that you pay on your 401(k) or 403(b) loan is nondeductible -- regardless of how the loan funds were originally used.

 Think you're in the clear, since you're borrowing from your pension plan and not your 401(k) plan?
 Well, you could be, but there is another exception that you must overcome: You can't be considered a "key employee."
 If you're considered a key employee, the interest that you pay on your loan is considered non-deductible.
 A key employee is anybody who fits one of the following three definitions (note that you only have to fit one to be a key employee):

 - An officer of the organization with annual compensation exceeding $130,000.

-- A more than 5% owner of the organization, regardless of whether the organization is a corporation, partnership, or LLC.
+- A more than 5% owner of the organization, regardless if the organization is a corporation, partnership, or LLC.